mightyjoe781/algo_hugo/content/Practice_Graphs/Graphs_1.md

 Graphs help us model a specific type of data that has some dependency and relationships.

-Eg. Facebooks friends data, Routes between cities and places (models the connectivity and distance) , Networking (connectivity), Pre-requisite of courses (knowledge and dependency), File Systems, Resource Allocation in OS (handling deadlocks).
+Eg. Facebook friends data, Routes between cities and places (models the connectivity and distance) , Networking (connectivity), Pre-requisite of courses (knowledge and dependency), File Systems, Resource Allocation in OS (handling deadlocks).

 #### Representation of Graphs